 Tips to Avoid Mushy Rice

-- Ensure some water from the tomatoes dries during frying before adding the rice.
+- Ensure that some water from the tomatoes dries during frying before adding the rice.

 - Add water in batches so the rice doesn't overcook.